jxcore/jxcore/docs/plain/jxcore-messaging.markdown

     * `groups` {Array} - names of the groups, to which user already belongs
 * `allow` {Function}

-Condition for this event to be fired is that server-side [`enableClientSideSubscription`](#enableclientsidesubscription) option should enabled.
+Condition for this event to be fired is that server-side [`enableClientSideSubscription`](#enableclientsidesubscription) option should be enabled.
-By default it is set to false, and it means, that client's cannot subscribe to a channels nor unsubscribe from them.
+By default it is set to false, and it means, that clients cannot subscribe to channels nor unsubscribe from them.
-In that case the event `subscribe` is never raised.
+In such cases, the event `subscribe` is never raised.

 When `enableClientSideSubscription` is set to true, the `subscribe` event fires whenever client subscribes to a `group` by calling its `Subscribe()` method.
-If no listener is attached to this event, user subscribes always.
+If no listener is attached to this event, the user always subscribes.

 Attaching to this event gives you control, whether to allow the user to be subscribed or not.
-The `allow` argument is a function, which should be called if you want to accept user's subscription request.
+The `allow` argument is a function, which should be called upon if you want to accept the user's subscription request.
-Otherwise user will not be subscribed to a `group`, and client's callback will not be invoked.
+Otherwise the user will not be subscribed to a `group`, and client's callback will not be invoked.

 client-side (index.html):